 Special Events and Activities

-The choir also participates in several activities beyond the walls of the parish.
+The Canterbury Choir also participates in several activities beyond the walls of the parish.
 Each December the group sings Christmas carols for the annual Christmas by the Clock celebration at Tremont Center in Upper Arlington.
 In the spring, the choristers enjoy a group outing to an artistic or educational destination in Ohio.
 Every two or three years, the choir undertakes a major trip to Washington, D.C., to visit Washington National Cathedral and the National Gallery of Art.
 The trip offers a unique opportunity for children to experience our nation’s capital from both a cultural and a faith-based perspective.

 Fun and Fellowship